sergisiso/psyclone-spack/README.md

     all:
         variants: cuda_arch=70
 ```
-Choose the "cuda_arch" by using: https://developer.nvidia.com/cuda-gpus
+Choose the right "cuda_arch" by using: https://developer.nvidia.com/cuda-gpus

 If your system needs specific installations e.g. cuda for WSL or MPI with
 specific system configurations, also add them here: